-Cleveland Disability Discrimination Attorney
+Disability Discrimination Attorney

 Protecting the rights of people with disabilities.

-To combat the history of exclusion and discrimination against individuals with disabilities, in 1990, Congress passed the Americans with Disabilities Act, or “ADA.”
+To combat the history of exclusion and discrimination against people with disabilities, in 1990, Congress passed the Americans with Disabilities Act, or “ADA.”
 42 U.S.C. § 12101, et seq.
 The ADA’s purpose is to ensure equal employment opportunity for individuals with disabilities.
 Ohio has a similar ban on disability discrimination, in section 4112.02 of the Ohio Revised Code.

 What is the definition of “disability” under the ADA?

 “Major life activities” include, but are not limited to: caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, interacting with others, and working.
 The operation of an organ or major bodily function is also considered a major life activity.
-For example, the functioning of the brain, immune system, sense organs, digestive system, cardiovascular system, musculoskeletal system, endocrine system, and normal cell growth among others are all major life activities.
+For example, the function of the brain, immune system, sense organs, digestive system, cardiovascular system, musculoskeletal system, endocrine system, and normal cell growth among others are all major life activities.

 What is a reasonable accommodation and am I entitled to one?

 Sometimes disability discrimination includes more than just hiring and firing.
-A critical protection from disability discrimination makes it illegal for employers to fail or refuse to grant reasonable accommodations for the known disabilities of employees, unless doing so would pose an undue burden.
+A critical protection from disability discrimination makes it illegal for employers to fail or refuse to grant reasonable accommodations for the disabilities of employees, unless doing so would pose an undue burden.

-One common reasonable accommodation situation deserves special mention.
+One common reasonable accommodation deserves special mention.
 Employers often believe that if the Family and Medical Leave Act does not apply, the employee has no right to medical leave.
 That is not always the case.
 Employees might be entitled to medical leave as a reasonable accommodation, even if the FMLA does not apply.

+To make this determination, courts look at several factors, including the nature and cost of the accommodation, the employer’s financial resources, the size of the business, and how the accommodation would affect the workplace, among others.
 Although an employer might not need to make a reasonable accommodation in every case, it cannot retaliate against an employee for requesting one, regardless of whether the accommodation is granted.